QuantumOcean/.github/profile/README.md

 ## How to Get Involved

-We welcome collaborations and partnerships from individuals, institutions, and organizations who share our passion for quantum exploration.
+We welcome collaborations and partnerships from individuals, institutions, and organizations who share our passion for software development.
 Here's how you can get involved:

 - **Join Us**: If you have skills or ideas to contribute, please check out our [Contributing Guidelines](https://github.com/QuantumOcean/.github/blob/ff2868c6769f04decff7a476909ca269900d6a4c/profile/CONTRIBUTING.md).
 We'd love to have you on board!